xregistry/spec/core/spec.md

   - for comparison purposes, this attribute MUST be considered case sensitive
-  - If a `VERSION` is specified at the Group level, all Resources within that Group MUST have a `VERSION` value that is at least as precise as its Group, and MUST NOT be more open.
+  - If a `VERSION` is specified at the Group level, all Resources within that Group MUST have a `VERSION` value that is at least as precise as its Group, and MUST NOT expand it.
 For example, if a Group had a `format` value of `myspec`, then Resources within that Group can have `format` values of `myspec` or `myspec/1.0`.
 However, if a Group has a value of `myspec/1.0` it would be invalid for a Resource to have a value of